Poles Apart

 "Poles Apart" is a song by Pink Floyd from the band's 1994 album, The Division Bell.

 Lyrics

-The lyrics speak to ex-bandmate Syd Barrett in the first verse, and Roger Waters in the second, according to co-writer Polly Samson.
+The lyrics speak to ex-bandmembers Syd Barrett in the first verse, and Roger Waters in the second, according to co-writer Polly Samson.
 As such, the second verse begins with the words "Hey you", the title of a Waters-penned song from Pink Floyd's earlier album, The Wall.

 Tuning

 The song was performed in DADGAD tuning.

 [about the D,A,D,G,A,D tuning on "Poles Apart", a new tuning for David Gilmour] (...) the funny thing is that I didn't know it was such an established tuning -- I thought it was something new that I had invented.
 One day, I was on holiday in Greece and I had an acoustic guitar with me.
 I just decided to tune the bottom string down to D, and continued to experiment until I arrived at that tuning.
 Then I mucked around a bit and "Poles Apart" fell out of it a few minutes later.